supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 ### Task 1: Access the Microsoft Sentinel Workspace.

 In this task, you will access your Microsoft Sentinel workspace.

-1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

 1. Open the Microsoft Edge browser.